Wightman axioms: W2 (transformation law of the field)

 The fields are covariant under the action of Poincaré group and transform according to some representation S of the Lorentz group, or SL(2, C) if the spin is not integer:

 W3 (local commutativity or microscopic causality)

 If the supports of two fields are space-like separated, then the fields either commute or anticommute.

 Cyclicity of a vacuum and uniqueness of a vacuum are sometimes considered separately.
-Also, there is property of asymptotic completeness that Hilbert state space is spanned by the asymptotic spaces $H^\text{in}$ and $H^\text{out}$, appearing in the collision S matrix.
-The other important property of field theory is mass gap, which is not required by the axioms that energy–momentum spectrum has a gap between zero and some positive number.
+Also, there is the property of asymptotic completeness — that a Hilbert state space is spanned by the asymptotic spaces $H^\text{in}$ and $H^\text{out}$, appearing in the collision S matrix.
+The other important property of field theory is mass gap, which is not required by the axioms — that the energy-momentum spectrum has a gap between zero and some positive number.

 Consequences of the axioms

 From these axioms, certain general theorems follow: